yurasicus/sfds/Project 0/README.md

 ### 6. Findings
 Created my first repository on GitHub using VSCode.
 Created token.
 Tested pull, push, commit comments.
-Learned how to use Markdown language to make simple and beauty notes and project description.
+Learned how to use Markdown language to make simple and nice notes and project description.